Amazon Affiliate Links: Direct vs Blog | URL2Pin

 Blog or landing page as a bridge

 A short guide lets you answer objections, show sizing charts, or compare two SKUs.
 That matches how people shop from product reviews and aligns with Amazon’s expectation of helpful content around affiliate links.
+Before you publish bridge pins, make sure your Associates tag is set up correctly—every outbound link on that page needs to credit you.

 Quick comparison